return42/sphkerneldoc/linux_src_doc/drivers/iommu/dma-iommu_c.rst

 -----------

 IOMMU drivers can use this to implement their .get_resv_regions callback for general non-IOMMU-specific reservations.
-Currently, this covers host bridge windows for PCI devices.
+Currently, this covers GICv3 ITS region reservation on ACPI based ARM platforms that may require HW MSI reservation.

 .. _`iommu_dma_init_domain`: